 Storing and reheating

 You can reheat the baked potato in the air fryer, air fry for 3-4 minutes until warmed through.
-Alternatively, you can reheat them in the microwave, 1-2 minutes on high.

 - 1 large potato (Idaho, Russet, King Edward or Maris Piper)